open-compass/MathBench/README.md

-# MathBench: A Comprehensive Multi-Level Difficulty Mathematics Evaluation Dataset
+# MathBench: Evaluating the Theory and Application Proficiency of LLMs with a Hierarchical Mathematics Benchmark

 <div align="center">